sampanayak/ccfl-elastic/README.md

    Example : sudo bin/logstash -f /home/snayak/ccfl-elastic/logstash/camp.config
 * Once the configuration file completly runs, it creat an index in Elasticsearch.
 The new index can be found in Management tab in Elasticsearch
 * Create index pattern at the Management tab in Elasticsearch, at the configuration settings, click at the ****+Create Index Pattern**** In step1 enter the index name and go the next step open the time filter field name dropdown and select @timestamp /Date, then click ****Create index pattern****
-* Create visualization under visualize tab in the Elasticsearch and then combine all visualization to create Dashboards
+* To create visualization, please go to visualize tab in the Elasticsearch and then choose a chart style and select the index.
+Then save the visualization
+* In Dashboard tab, click on the ***+*** sign to add visualizations to the dashboard.
+Then save the dashboard by entering name in the Title bar and describe about the dahboard in the description box and then save it.